Stable Multi-Drone GNSS Tracking System for Marine Robots: Results

 \subsection{Sources of Error}

-We identify several key sources of error that limit the accuracy of our results: \begin{itemize}

-\item \textbf{Estimation Uncertainty:} The tracking system relies on a fine-tuned vision module to detect the robots.
-Although generally accurate, precisely localizing the robot center is difficult and introduces small deviations in the estimated positions.
-Moreover, YOLO’s performance is sensitive to the availability of abundant and diverse training data.
-Since only a limited number of images of our robot are available, YOLO did not perform at its full potential.
-In some cases, the vision module failed to detect the robots for extended periods, which could severely disrupt trajectory tracking.

-\item \textbf{Sensor Noise:} The computation of our approach uses GNSS coordinates, drone altitude, and angular displacements from image center, each prone to error.
+We identify several key sources of error that limit the accuracy of our results. \textbf{Estimation Uncertainty:} Although generally accurate, the vision-based tracking system faces difficulties in precise center localization, which introduces minor positional deviations.
+Additionally, the limited amount of data from the robot's field operations restricted our ability to fine-tune YOLO, hindering its performance.
+The model occasionally has extended detection failures, which severely disrupt trajectory tracking. \textbf{Sensor Noise:} The computation of our approach uses multiple variables that are prone to error.
 GNSS signals may be distorted by multipath interference or atmospheric delays; altitude estimates can drift with barometric pressure; and angular displacements are affected by lens distortion.
 Reliable computation further requires clock synchronization across different drones and the GNSS receiver, but timing imperfections add error.
-Environmental effects such as wind vibrations and temporary signal loss exacerbate these issues, jointly contributing to errors. \end{itemize}
+Environmental effects such as wind vibrations and temporary signal loss exacerbate these issues, jointly contributing to errors.
 Moreover, the accuracy of GNSS measurements and position estimation strongly impacts the performance of Algorithm~\ref{alg:align}.
 Inaccurate localization can cause ID misalignments across drones, which in turn hinder reliable aggregation of the estimations.